ibm-cloud-docs/solution-tutorials/getting-started.md

    ```
    {:pre}

-   You may need to log out and to wait for the Docker daemon to be started.
+   You may need to log out and wait for the Docker daemon to be started.
    {:tip}

 ### kubectl
 {: #windows_kubectl}

 1. Download `kubectl` from https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows.
-1. Move `kubectl.exe` binary to one directory found in your PATH environment variable.
+1. Move `kubectl.exe` binary to your PATH.
 1. Verify the installation with:
    ```sh
    kubectl version --client=true